braadbaart/navi-tv/README.md

 - Generate prompt for channel and return list of content titles
 - Use the RRI vector to filter content titles & descriptions

+Use prompt tuning to improve and personalise the prompt generation NLP models.

 **AI trainer**

-Use prompt tuning to improve and personalise the prompt generation NLP models.
+AutoGPT capabilities to automate mundane repetitive tasks for users.